 The post-pandemic economy has inspired an evolution in business drivers, with both private and public sector organisations increasingly focused on delivering value – to customers, employees and the wider global stakeholder community.
 But how is that value measured, verified or communicated in a world demanding rapid results and immediate decision making?

 After two years of disruption, businesses need to be able to achieve and demonstrate true innovation in supply chains that support new efficiency paradigms and deliver tangible shareholder value.
 Post COP26, environmental protection has risen up the corporate agenda – and companies must prove their sustainability strategies to avoid the risk of greenwash accusations.
-Agriculture is under enormous pressure to resolve the twin challenges of climate change affecting growing seasons and the estimated need to to feed a world population of 9.3 billion, according to the Food and Agriculture Organization (FAO).
+Agriculture is under enormous pressure to resolve the twin challenges of climate change affecting growing seasons and the estimated need to produce 60% more food by 2050 to feed a world population of 9.3 billion, according to the Food and Agriculture Organization (FAO).

 The continuous connection of IoT clearly has a key role to play in both enabling the required innovation and proving its value, quickly.
 From connected vehicles to industrial equipment tracking and environmental monitoring, increasingly sophisticated IoT sensors are already embedded within global infrastructure.
 Yet with 85% of the world not covered by cellular technology, IoT is simply not an option for vast numbers of organisations.
 Agriculture, for example, is desperate to embrace technologies that will reduce the need for widespread animal medication, minimise the use of chemicals and enable effective responses to the challenges presented by a changing climate.
 Without complete, global coverage, the true power of IoT to enable fundamental change will never be realised.